 - Increase HIV/AIDS data collection at CRIHB member tribal health programs.

-- This training will provide technical assistance and continuing education on the integration of HIV prevention programs with AIAN substance abuse treatment programs as well as offer culturally appropriate materials.
+- HIV and Substance Abuse: This training will provide technical assistance and continuing education on the integration of HIV prevention programs with AIAN substance abuse treatment programs as well as offer culturally appropriate materials.